SAVE UP TO 80% OF YOUR OPERATING COSTS!

 Depending on individual parameters (e.g. exhaust air volume, outdoor temperature) energy savings up to 80 % are possible.

 Here you can download out latest product brochure:

-- SPOTLIGHTMETAL 10/2019: KMA Participates in VDMA OPC UA Initiative
+- Article SPOTLIGHTMETAL 10/2019: KMA Participates in VDMA OPC UA Initiative

-- INTERNATIONAL ALUMINIUM JOURNAL 6/2019: custom-made exhaust air solutions for foundries
+- Article: INTERNATIONAL ALUMINIUM JOURNAL 6/2019: Customized exhaust air solutions for foundries

-- German Article in GIESSEREI PRAXIS: Innovative exhaust air technology for die casting machines
+- Article: GIESSEREI PRAXIS 11/2018: Innovative exhaust air technology for die casting machines